SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 * Divide the desired baud rate by 8.
 * As the options, specify one of the 4 MSPI options listed above.
 Refer to the discussion of data modes above, or the table below.
 If this is specified, it will sample on the second transition and transmit on the first, (like SPI modes 1 and 3, or sync USART), otherwise, it will sample on the leading edge.

-Charachter size, stop bits, and parity are not used in MSPI mode
+Character size, stop bits, and parity are not used in MSPI mode

 ### Summary of clocking options